CanonicalLtd/maas-docs/en/installconfig-power-types.md

 In order for MAAS to fully manage a node it must be able to power cycle it.
 This is done via a communication channel with the [BMC][wikipedia-bmc] card of the node's underlying system.
 A newly added node is therefore incomplete until its power type has been configured.
-Since each BMC card is different, the required information to provide MAAS will vary.

-To configure a power type, visit the 'Nodes' page, select the node in question and scroll down to the 'Power' section.
-There, you should see MAAS prompting you to set up the power type:
+To configure a node's power type begin by selecting the node (on the 'Nodes' page) and entering its 'Power' tab.
+If the power type is undefined the following will be displayed:

+![power types undefined][img__2.2_power-types-undefined]

+Choose a type in the dropdown menu that corresponds to the node's underlying machine's BMC card.

-![power types section][img__power-types-section]
+![power types selection][img__2.2_power-types-selection]

-Choosing the 'Edit' button will reveal a list of available power types:
+Fill in the resulting form.
+The information requested will depend upon the power type chosen.

+Click 'Save changes' to finish.
+Once that's done, a power check will be performed on the node.
+This is a good indication of whether MAAS can communicate properly with the node.
+A successful power check will quickly result in a power status of "Power off".
+A failed one will show:

-![power types selection][img__power-types-selection]
+![power types power error][img__2.2_power-types-power-error]

+If you get such an error double-check your entered values by editing the power type.
+Also consider another power type altogether.
+Another cause may be at the networking level; traffic may be getting filtered between the rack controller and the BMC card.

 ## Example: Virsh (KVM) power type

 Consider a node backed by KVM.
-Below, a 'Power type' of `Virsh` has been selected and the 'Power address' of `qemu+ssh://ubuntu@10.248.64.2/system` has been entered (replace values as appropriate).
-Finally, and out of necessity for virsh, the value of 'Power ID' is the KVM domain (guest) name, here `node`.
+Below, a 'Power type' of `Virsh` has been selected and the 'Power address' of `qemu+ssh://ubuntu@192.168.1.2/system` has been entered (replace values as appropriate).
+Finally, and out of necessity for virsh, the value of 'Power ID' is the KVM domain (guest) name, here `node2`.

-![power types example: virsh][img__power-types-example-virsh]
+![power types example: virsh][img__2.2_power-types-example-virsh]

+!!!
+Note:
+    The node's hostname *according to MAAS* is a randomly chosen string (here `dear.ant`).
+This would normally be edited to reflect the hostname of the underlying machine.

 See [MAAS CLI][cli-update-node-hostname-and-power-parameters] for an example of how to edit a power type with the CLI.